axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/dashboard/index.rst

 -----------------------------------
 Portal supports customizing the main menu entry of dashboards.

-To customize the menu, you can edit the Portal ``Portal.Dashboard.MainMenuEntry.json``.
+To customize the menu, you can edit the Portal variable ``Portal.Dashboard.MainMenuEntry.json``.
 Below is an example JSON of a custom menu.

 .. code-block:: html